-The 1975 cancel Asia tour shows after Malaysia LGBT+ controversy
+The 1975 cancel more Asia shows after Matt Healy’s same-sex kiss onstage in Malaysia

-The 1975 cancel shows in Taiwan and Indonesia after Malaysia LGBT+ controversy: ‘Impossible to proceed’

 ‘Unfortunately, due to current circumstances, it is impossible to proceed with the scheduled shows’